 Margie Corwin is a Member in the Firm's Financial Services Group and Government Relations Group.
-Her practice focuses on regulated financial services with an emphasis on consumer credit and residential lending and brokering.
+Her practice focuses on regulated financial services with an emphasis on consumer credit, deposit issues, and residential lending and brokering.

-Margie is widely respected for her extensive knowledge of federal and state mortgage banking and mortgage brokering issues.
-Most recently, Margie co-authored "A Survey of Maryland Laws Relating to Extending Credit & Consumer Financial Services."
+Margie is widely respected for her extensive knowledge of federal and state mortgage banking and mortgage brokering laws.
+Margie co-authored "A Survey of Maryland Laws Relating to Extending Credit & Consumer Financial Services."
 Margie also is a significant contributor to the Firm's monthly eNewsletter, "Maryland Legal Alert," for the financial services industry.
-She is a frequent lecturer on topics including Truth in Lending, Real Estate Settlement Procedures, Privacy, Fair Lending, Fair Credit Reporting, Equal Credit Opportunity, Maryland Mortgage Lending and Brokering, Maryland Credit Laws, and Litigation in Consumer Finance.
+She is a frequent lecturer on topics including Truth in Lending, Real Estate Settlement Procedures, Privacy and Data Security, Fair Lending, Fair Credit Reporting, Equal Credit Opportunity, Maryland Mortgage Lending and Brokering, Maryland Credit Laws, and Litigation in Consumer Finance.

 In addition, Margie advises depository institutions on a wide range of issues relating to deposits including check fraud, deposit account agreements, expedited funds availability, and attachments, garnishments, liens, and levies.
 She has presented lectures on Uniform Commercial Code Articles 3 and 4, Check Fraud, Fiduciary Issues for Deposit Accounts, and Litigation regarding Garnishments, Liens, and Levies.
 Most recently, Margie is advising depository institutions on laws that impact banking marijuana-related businesses.

 For many years Margie has served as a registered lobbyist and represents banking and a variety of other business interests before the Maryland General Assembly.